We remember and honor those submariners who have gone before us and remain on . . .

 76 men lost

 No recorded Japanese attacks could have sunk Grayling.
+Grayling was on her 8th war patrol and sank two ships before being lost.
 Her loss may have been operational or by an unrecorded attack.
 The only certainty, therefore, is that Grayling was lost between 9 September and 12 September 1943 either in Lingayen Gulf or along the approaches to Manila.
 ComTaskFor71 requested a transmission from Grayling on 12 September, but did not receive one.

 Sept.
 28, 1943